cirosantilli/linux-cheat/compile/library.md

 ###load path

-view library load path:
+View library load path:

     cat /etc/ld.so.conf

-remember: after modifying this file, you must update the load file [cache][] or your changes will not be taken into effect
+Remember: after modifying this file, you must update the load file [cache][] or your changes will not be taken into effect.

-may also include other files by adding a line to that file:
+May also include other files by adding a line to that file:

     include /etc/ld.so.conf.d/*.conf

-this is done by default on Ubuntu.
+This is done by default on Ubuntu.

-to take includes into consideration and print the actual search path, use ldconfig. see [view load path]
+To take includes into consideration and print the actual search path, use ldconfig. see [view load path].

-so you also need to look inside included files for the libraries:
+So you also need to look inside included files for the libraries:

     cat /etc/ld.so.conf.d/*.conf

-the following paths are hard codded in `ldconfig`:
+The following paths are hard codded in `ldconfig`:

 - `/lib/`
 - `/usr/lib/`

 ###view load path

-print actual search path after resolving directives like `include`:
+Print actual search path after resolving directives like `include`:

     ldconfig -v 2>/dev/null | grep -v $'^\t'

-show directories that are scanned and libraries that are found in each dir:
+Show directories that are scanned and libraries that are found in each dir:

     ldconfig -v

-print cache stored in `/etc/ld.so.cache` and `.d` includes. does not show in which directory libraries are stored in, only where they link to:
+Print cache stored in `/etc/ld.so.cache` and `.d` includes. does not show in which directory libraries are stored in, only where they link to: